 EcoLeague faculty members collaborate across disciplines on courses, research, projects, and other opportunities.

-Students can easily attend another member college taking advantage of unique coursework at that college while gaining educational credits toward their degrees and living in a different environment.
+Students can easily attend another member college taking advantage of unique coursework or programs at that college while gaining educational credits toward their degrees and living in a different environment.

 EcoLeague colleges collaborate on courses, academic certificates, and academic programs to offer a wide range of opportunities to students and faculty.